 1) THE GLASS

-Most of the time we go with a lowball, like the Alessi shown in the above photo, but if it’s been a long day, we’re not embarrassed to admit that we’ll reach for what CB2 calls the Cooler, but what we affectionately call “The Big Gulp.”
-(Here is CB2’s entire Marta barware line.)
+Most of the time we go with a lowball, like this Alessi, but if it’s been a long day, we’re not embarrassed to admit that we’ll reach for what CB2 calls the Cooler, but what we affectionately call “The Big Gulp.”
+(Pictured above; Here is CB2’s entire Marta barware line.)
 I can’t point to the exact science behind this, but a gin and tonic made in a tall skinny glass — like the kinds you usually get at weddings — rarely delivers on the crunk factor.
 A G&T in a wine glass?
 It’s just wrong.

 2) ORDER and RATIO of INGREDIENTS

 Ice, booze, tonic, lime.
 If you do tonic first, you never have a real sense of how much (or how little depending on your perspective) booze you’re working with.
 And while the ratio of gin to tonic changes depending on various outside factors (deadlines, teenagers, general existential dread) I mostly stick with the standard 1:2.
 Also, a note about the ingredients: You might feel the urge to experiment with lavender-infused simple syrups or sprigs of mint or cucumber water, which is all fine, so long as you know the end result cannot be called a gin and tonic.